grouppowerhacker/SautiMpya_application_version-0.1/README.md

 MIT License - Use freely to save lives

+## 👥 Authors

+Built with urgency and compassion to serve survivors across Africa.

 ---

-**Built with urgency and compassion to serve survivors across Africa.**

-*"New Voice.
-New Beginning."*
+**"New Voice.
+New Beginning."**

+*Your safety matters.
+Your voice matters.
+You are not alone.*